 The aim of the Pre-Prep is to give children a happy start to school life, to provide opportunity to work and play together in an ordered and happy atmosphere and to foster kindness, good manners and consideration for others.
 We believe that a thorough grounding in Literacy and Numeracy lays the foundation for a confident and successful school career.
 Small class sizes ensure the children’s individual abilities are nurtured to the full.

-Children are accepted into the Nursery from two and a half years.
+We accept children into the nursery once they are two years old.
+All children are unique, and some are ready to join their nursery setting earlier than others.
+Our dedicated staff work closely with our parents to help make the step into school an exciting and calm experience for each child.
 Sessions are flexible and there is an After School Club available which can look after children until 5.50 p.m. if desired.
 There is also an early morning breakfast club from 7.30 am.

 In the Early Years of Nursery and Reception, we provide a playful, happy experience for our children.
 We want them to develop important life skills such as confidence, curiosity, creativity, persistence, independence, imagination and resourcefulness.